College of Musical Education

 All bachelor of music degree specializations in music education prepare students for licensure to teach music in grades pre-kindergarten through 12.
 Three degree specializations include:

 To graduate in four years, a student must take approximately 34 hours of required coursework each year.
 Music education majors usually take between 16 and 18 credit hours per semester.
-The total number of hours for each specialization varies from a minimum of 122 semester hours for the classroom/general specialization.
+The total number of hours for each specialization varies from a minimum of 122 semester hours depending on the specialization area.

 Selecting a Degree Specialization